-Thus, Christian and Jewish feminists have grappled with, and thought long and hard about, this charge.
-One cannot simply dismiss feminist critiques of biblical authority and over time we will be closely examining some of them.
-Nevertheless, commentator and Sister Carolyn Osiek has identified five ways in which feminist scholars have viewed the Bible (7) (8):
+It is no secret that Christian and Jewish theologians and feminists have grappled with these issues, and have had to think long and hard about them.
+Carolyn Osiek has identified five ways in which feminist scholars have viewed the Bible (7):

-It is also true that a combination of two or more of these views can be held at the same time minus the exception of The Rejectionists approach being compatible with any of the others.
+These are just a few very brief outlines of the different approaches scholars, feminists, and theologians might approach the biblical texts from a feminist perspective.
+It is true that a combination of two or more of these views could be held at the same with the exception of the rejectionist approach being compatible with any of the others.

 1. Lewis, J. 1992.
 Perspectives of the New Age. p.
 16–18.